-If you’re wondering about Pinterest description best practices, and how to to write the best Pinterest Board & Pin descriptions, we’ve got you covered!
+If you’re wondering about Pinterest SEO best practices, and how to write the best Pinterest descriptions and titles for Boards & Pins, we’ve got you covered!

 When you get the art right, you’re appealing to a reader’s emotions, challenges, and desires for the future. 🎨